PDAL/PDAL/doc/stages/filters.gpstimeconvert.md

 1. GPS time (gt)
 2. GPS standard time (gst), also known as GPS adjusted time
 3. GPS week seconds (gws)
+4. GPS day seconds (gds)

-Since GPS week seconds are ambiguous (they reset to 0 at the start of each new GPS week), care must be taken when they are the source or destination of a
+Since GPS week seconds are ambiguous (they reset to 0 at the start of each new GPS week or each day), care must be taken when they are the source or destination of a
 conversion:

 - When converting from GPS week seconds, the GPS week number must be known.
 This